robertjchristian/MRC/MRC00.md

 ## Submission Guidelines
 Properly document your MRC in the repository and list it in the README for community review.
 Fork the relevant template and select the most pertinent category.

-## Select the Affected Category
+## Select the Affected Morpheus Reference Implementation
-Choose the matching MRI your MRC impacts.
-Reach out to [SmartAgents] if you're uncertain about the category fit.
+Choose the matching MRI that your MRC impacts.
+Reach out to the repo Maintainer you think the MRC is most related to if you are uncertain.
+List below.

 ## [Morpheus Reference Implementation (MRI) Categories](https://github.com/MorpheusAIs/Docs/blob/main/!KEYDOCS%20README%20FIRST!/Reference%20Implementations.md)
 #### Smart Contracts: Changes to Morpheus smart contracts.